openhab/openhab-addons/bundles/org.openhab.automation.pwm/README.md

 This automation module implements [Pulse Width Modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation).

 PWM can be used to control actuators continuously from 0 to 100% that only support ON/OFF commands.
 E.g. valves or heating burners.
 It accomplishes that by switching the actuator on and off with a fixed interval.
 The higher the control percentage (duty cycle), the longer the ON phase.

-Example: If the fixed interval is 10 sec and the duty cycle is 30%, the output is ON for 3 sec and OFF for 7 sec.
+Example: If you have an interval of 10 sec and the duty cycle is 30%, the output is ON for 3 sec and OFF for 7 sec.

 This module is **unsuitable** for controlling LED lights as the high PWM frequency can't be met.